-Article 28 Unit classes
+Article 29 Unit classes

-- 1. Unit classes as defined by article 16 (3) of the General Terms and Conditions of Investment that differ with respect to the investors that are permitted to acquire and hold units, the distribution policy, the initial sales charge, the redemption fee, the currency of the net asset value per unit including the use of currency hedging transactions, the all-in fee, the minimum investment or a combination of these features may be formed for the UCITS fund.
+- 1. Unit classes as defined in article 16 (3) of the General Terms and Conditions of Investment that differ with respect to the distribution policy, the initial sales charge, the redemption fee, the currency of the net asset value per unit including the use of currency hedging transactions, the all-in fee, the minimum investment or a combination of these features may be formed for the UCITS fund.
 Unit classes may be formed at any time at the discretion of the Company. - 2.
 The conclusion of currency hedging transactions exclusively in favor of each currency unit class is permitted.
 For currency unit classes hedged in favor of the currency of that unit class (the reference currency), the Company may also, irrespective of article 9 of the General Terms and Conditions of Investment, employ derivatives as defined by article 197 (1) KAGB on exchange rates or currencies in order to prevent losses of net asset value through exchange rate losses on assets held by the UCITS fund that are not denominated in the reference currency of the unit class.